bretth/auth0d/README.rst

         'auth0db': 'djangoproject.migrations.auth0db',
     }

-.. note:: I've had some issues with the legacy SOUTH_MIGRATION_MODULES being picky about where the 0001_initial.py module is located and fail to migrate in some locations.
-The best workaround is to install auth0db app directly into your codebase if that is an issue for you.

 Now create initial migration of the auth0db and migrate it:

     # Django pre 1.7 with South installed